 People see counselors when they find they need a little extra emotional support for a variety of reasons, including anxiety, depression, loneliness, stress management, loss of loved one.
 In addition there might be an issue with drugs or alcohol, food, and/or a sexual issue of which people often have difficulty finding they can control.
 People also see counselors because they “just don’t feel right” or because they are ready for personal growth and insight.

 Counseling Center information

 You do not need a referral to come to counseling.

 Please contact our counselor, Daniel Sulfridge, to schedule an appointment.
 Daniel can be contacted at firstname.lastname@example.org or by calling 606-546-1684.
 All information will be kept Confidential and is free to all students.

 The Center for Counseling is dedicated to providing quality psychological services to students of Union College.
 It is the intention of the Center to protect your confidential information as required by law and in keeping with your rights.
 Our standards are informed by Kentucky law.

 All information is private and will not be shared with anyone beyond the Center for Counseling staff.
 There may be times when a student is receiving services from both the Center for Counseling and Student Health Services.
 Information may be disclosed between these two offices under the same State statutes.

 No information, including the fact that you are receiving counseling, will be shared with relatives, professors, or university authorities without your written permission.
 The only exceptions are:

-- When there is risk of harm to the student or another person; counselors have a legal and ethical duty to do whatever is necessary to protect life;
+- If there is risk of self-harm or to another person; counselors have a legal and ethical duty to do whatever is necessary to protect life;

-- When a court of law orders a counselor to release information, the counselor is bound by law to comply with such an order;
+- If a court of law orders a counselor to release information, the counselor is bound by law to comply with such an order.

 - If you are under 18 years of age, the Center for Counseling will not contact your parents, but by law parents can request information from your file with or without your written permission.